Hihi1310/pizza_counter/counter_app/README.md

 ## Visual Zoning Guide

 Setting up proper counting zones is crucial for accurate pizza counting, especially in baking areas where pizzas enter and exit the counting region.
-Use the interactive zone setup tool (`run.bat zone`) where you can **drag and drop to draw polygon zones** directly on your video frame - simply click and drag to create zone boundaries, then right-click to complete the zone.
+Use the interactive zone setup tool (`run.bat zone` on Windows or `./run.sh zone` on Linux/macOS) where you can **drag and drop to draw polygon zones** directly on your video frame - simply click and drag to create zone boundaries, then right-click to complete the zone.
 Here's a visual comparison:

 ### Without Baking Area Zoning
 ![No Zoning](md_resource/no_zoning.png)